Fallen-Breath/PCRC/readme.md

 Great thanks to [SARC](https://github.com/Robitobi01/SARC) for the replay logic stuffs and [pyCraft](https://github.com/ammaraskar/pyCraft) for the minecraft client stuffs

-**Supports 1.14.4 server only** tho with a bit modification it works in any version as long as pyCraft supports that

 ## Environment

 Python version should be python3 and at least it works on Python 3.6 and Python 3.8